damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.9.8

+Merged upstream changes, removed unused poryscripts, reviewed and fixed code differences, reverted upstream plural string changes due to text issues, gigantamax-flagged Pokemon can no longer evolve, and Pokemon without Gigantamax formes can no longer have the flag set.

+### Ver.
 0.9.7

 Added an NPC to the Battle Frontier Underground Pokemon Center which is